Help us respond to emergencies in New Zealand

 Save the Children are calling for volunteers to train as Child Friendly Spaces facilitators in the event of a National emergency.

-Training takes one day only (with half day refresher training courses every two years or as necessary).
+Training takes one day only with a short refresher course to be completed every two years.
 If you agree, your name would be on a National Register and, in the event of an emergency, you may be called upon to assist.
 However, you are under no obligation to - it is on a voluntary basis and entirely dependent on your own circumstances at the time.
+For an up-to-date list of scheduled training sessions, please visit our Events page.
+Alternatively, you can download the information and sign up form and return to us to register your interest.